By Foto: Bernd Schwabe (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 Acceptance of Refugees in the local Environment

-This challenge was introduced by Philipp Breidenbach, Fabian Dehos and Lea Eilers, researchers, RWI Leibniz Institute for Economic Research in Essen.
+by Philipp Breidenbach, Fabian Dehos and Lea Eilers, researchers, RWI Leibniz Institute for Economic Research in Essen

 The massive wave of migrants coming to Europe since 2015 has become a central challenge for German and European politics.
 This topic has dominated recent the federal and regional election campaigns.
 Fears, prejudices and mistrust resulted in strong support for the AFD in recent elections.
 However, this support varies dramatically, even on a local level within cities or administrative districts.
 This is a signal that the success of the integration of refugees is very different regionally as well as there are very different fears related to refugees among the population.